kgnzt/polyseerio-nodejs/README.md

 ## Usage

-This SDK enables direct platform interactions and also provides a configurable agent that can be used for immediate integration.
+This SDK provides direct platform interactions as well as a configurable agent that can be used for immediate integration.

 Example: (Quick start agent)

-    // Assumes environment contains: POLYSEERIO_TOKEN
+    // Access-token defined in: POLYSEERIO_TOKEN
     // Environment deduced from NODE_ENV or development by default return require('polyseerio').start().then(client => { console.log('ok') });